One Nation Under God (2009 film)

 One Nation Under God is a 2009 American documentary film.
 It is directed by Will Bakke, produced by Michael B Allen, and stars Michael B Allen, Lawson Hopkins, Austin Meek, and Will Bakke.
 This is Will Bakke's first film.
-Original Production began in March 2008 in Dallas, Texas and completed in March 2009.
+Original Production began in March 2008 in Dallas, Texas and was completed in March 2009.
 The film has had limited screening around the US since it premiered on April 11, 2009, and was released on DVD August 31, 2009.

 Synopsis

 Austin, Lawson, Michael, and Will are four college-aged Christians who have grown up in the bubble of Christianity.
 They realize that their faith is more religion and less relationship.
-Because they have been in the rut of mindless faith, they decide to expand their views on God, the world, and eternity by traveling by car around the United States and Canada for the summer.
+Because they have been in a rut of mindless faith, they decide to expand their views on God, the world, and eternity by traveling by car around the United States and Canada for the summer.

 They depart from Texas and head west until they reach California, after stopping at The Grand Canyon and Las Vegas.
 They then head up to Portland and Seattle before turning east.
 On their journey through northern America, they pass through Glacier National Park, Yellowstone, Chicago, and Toronto.
 The last leg of the journey includes Boston, New York City, Philadelphia, Washington D.C., Atlanta, and New Orleans.

 Along the way, they meet all kinds of people including beach bums, hippies, suburbanites, a clown, and a congresswoman, who each give them a unique perspective of eternal things.
 The trip is narrated with commentary by the four guys in a studio, and the footage cuts back and forth from studio to trip throughout the movie.
 As they come to the end of their journey, they conclude by stating that the most important thing they learned from the experience is to "never stop asking questions."